 A hearty and comforting bowl of soup, using leftovers!

 This Ham Bean and Bacon Soup takes a leftover ham bone, a few staple veggies, a can of beans, and a handful of chopped bacon and turns it into a rich, hearty, comforting dinner that's sure to warm up your body and soul.

 Why not try my Chicken Tortellini Soup with Leeks, Instant Pot Chicken Gnocchi Soup with Mushrooms, Ham, Bean and Bacon Soup with Dumplings, Creamy Orzo Soup with Chicken and Bacon, or Escarole Soup with Barley and Parmesan!

 And what ties the soup together and makes it stand out as something special is the addition of the egg-based drop dumplings you add in at the very end.

 What's up with these dumplings in the ham bean, and bacon soup?

-Growing up, my mom often made a delicious ham, bean and bacon soup with dumplings, which was the basis for this recipe.
+Growing up, my mom often made a delicious ham, bean and bacon soup with dumplings.
+This was the basis for this recipe.
 I remember us all digging through the pot as kids, trying to collect the most dumplings.
 They are THAT GOOD.

-All you need to make the dumplings are 4 egg yolks (makes them rich and flavorful), 1 whole beaten egg, some flour and salt and pepper.
-Once that’s all mixed into a thick goo, you’ll just drop those bad boys off a spoon right into the soup to cook at the very end.
-It’s a lil messy, but soooo worth it.
+Once that's all mixed into a thick goo, you'll just drop those bad boys off a spoon right into the soup.
+Do this at the very end of the cooking process.